TedoHarisC/display-videotron/README.md

 -----

-Equipped with a feature to change light and dark themes make it look's perfect
+Equipped with a feature to change light and dark themes it look's perfect

 ## Author(s)